 “Southern Bluefin Tuna is a genuine luxury – it is one of the great culinary experiences on the planet and should be celebrated” – Steve Moriarty

 Tuna is a classic in family recipes, from salads to pastas and everything in between.
 However, when it comes to Japenese cuisine, Southern Bluefin Tuna comes to life.
+Served raw, SBT is not only a delicacy but an important part of the culture and identity.
 Southern Bluefin Tuna is renowned and celebrated in the world of sashimi due to its rich colour and mouth-watering flavour.
 SBT’s prominent and irreplaceable role in Japanese cuisine makes Japan the industry’s single largest market.

 SBT can be sold fresh; however, it is most often sold frozen in three specialty cuts.
 The three premium cuts to this day carry their traditional Japanese names: otoro, chutoro and akami.